 Appropriate recruitment procedures are followed and Mrs Dunn and Mr Stafford (Governor) are trained in ‘Safer Recruitment’.
 We follow strict procedures to ensure that everyone who works with our children is vetted.
 Ongoing checks and ‘whistle-blowing’ are in line with current policy.

-Staff are trained in Child Protection and Safeguarding (Level 1) every 3 years and they are aware of the procedures to follow.
+Staff are trained in Child Protection and Safeguarding and they are aware of the procedures to follow.
 This training relates to the Policy ‘Child Protection with Safeguarding’ and they are encouraged to be vigilant in order to maintain the safety of our children.
-All Staff & Volunteers have a copy of ‘Behaviour Guidelines for Staff & Volunteers’, ‘Dos and Don’ts’ and ‘Keeping Children Safe in Education 2022’.
+All Staff & Volunteers have a copy of ‘Behaviour Guidelines for Staff & Volunteers’, ‘Dos and Don’ts’ and ‘Keeping Children Safe in Education 2023’.
+Safeguarding updates are provided to staff and governors each term.

 All staff are aware of the need to maintain privacy and confidentiality, but understand that we collect and hold necessary information, including: